indiayz/indiayz-ai/docs/media.md

 # Media Download

-The Media module allows downloading videos or audio using a backend-powered yt-dlp service.
+The Media module allows downloading videos or audio using a backend-powered.

 ---